igoakulov/tokker/README.md

 # Tokker

-Tokker: a fast local-first CLI tokenizer with all the best models in one place.
+Tokker 0.3.9: a fast local-first CLI tokenizer with all the best models in one place.
 ---

 ## Features

 - **Simple Usage**: Just `tok 'your text'` - that's it!
 - **Models**:
-  - OpenAI: GPT-3, GPT-3.5, GPT-4, GPT-4o, o-family (o1, o3, o4)
+  - OpenAI: GPT-OSS, o-family (o1, o3, o4), GPT-4o, GPT-4, GPT-3.5, GPT-3
   - Google: the entire Gemini family
-  - HuggingFace: select literally [any model](https://huggingface.co/models?library=transformers) that supports `transformers` library
+  - HuggingFace: popular models like Deepseek-R1, Qwen-3, GLM-4.5 and many other within [transformers](https://huggingface.co/models?library=transformers) library (some may not be supported yet)
-- **Flexible Output**: JSON, plain text, count, and pivot output formats
+- **Output Formats**: color (like [this](https://platform.openai.com/tokenizer)), count, JSON, pivot, and more
 - **Text Analysis**: Token count, word count, character count, and token frequency
-- **Model History**: Track your usage with `--history` and `--history-clear`
+- **Model History**: See your recently used models
 - **Local-first**: Works locally on device (except Google)

 ---